 1.30 – 2.30 pm – Lunch

 Through Follow The Money, how can we join to track expenditures in local communities?
-Lets Find Out.
-How can we develop a tool to reduce waste in Benin City?
+Let’s Find Out.
+How can we use collaborative tools to map our community

 10 – 10.30 am Tea/Coffee Break

 10.30 – 1.30 pm What have we mapped?

 1.30 – 2.30 pm Lunch